shannonbux/shannon-soper-portfolio/src/pages/postman-aha-moment/index.md

 ---
-title: "Creating an "Aha!"
+title: "Creating an “Aha!”
 Moment for New Postman Users"
 date: "2021-07-31"
 featuredImage: "./header-image-postman-aha-moment.png"
-excerpt: "This design helped more Postman users experience their first "aha!" moment."
+excerpt: "This design helped more Postman users experience their first “aha!” moment."
 ---
 ## What I did
 At Postman, we knew that users who performed these two actions were more likely to still be using Postman six months later: